-a.
+- a.
 Are there any guarantees or warranties for any of the following:

 - (i) Electrical work

+- No

-- (ii) Roofing Don't know
+- (ii) Roofing

-- (iii) Central heating Don't know
+- (iii) Central heating

+- Yes

-- (iv) National House Building Council (NHBC) No
+- (iv) National House Building Council (NHBC)

-- (v) Damp course No
+(v) Damp course

-- (vi) Any other work or installations? (for example, cavity wall insulation, underpinning, indemnity policy)
+(vi) Any other work or installations? (for example, cavity wall insulation, underpinning, indemnity policy)

 - b.
-If you have answered 'yes' or 'with title deeds', please give details of the work or installations to which the guarantee(s) relate(s): - (i) Electrical work - (ii) Roofing - (iii) Central heating The new boiler (installed November 2023) should still be under warranty but I can't confirm (i) Number 2023 - (iv) National House Building Council (NHBC) - (v) Damp course - (vi) Any other work or installations? (for example, cavity wall insulation, underpinning, indemnity policy) - c.
+If you have answered 'yes' or 'with title deeds', please give details of the work or installations to which the guarantee(s) relate(s): - (i) Electrical work - (ii) Roofing - (iii) Central heating as above see question number 7a(ii). - (iv) National House Building Council (NHBC) - (v) Damp course - (vi) Any other work or installations? (for example, cavity wall insulation, underpinning, indemnity policy) - c.
 Are there any outstanding claims under any of the guarantees listed above?
+No